mohit2978/Devops/011.k8s-4/0000notes.md

 we can access by public ip of worker node in which pod is running!!

+>Every time you delete nodePort service and create a new service, you get a new random port, we want to get a fixed port number

 ### What is Nodeport number ?
  => If we don't specify node-port in service manifest yml then k8s will assign random node port number for the service in the range of 30000 to 32767.

->Note: If We don't want random node port number, we can specify that port number in service manifest yml.
+>Note: If We don't want random node port number, we can specify that port number in service manifest yml in range only(30000 to 32767).

 ```yml
 ---